+a) A global assessment and comparison of frequency thresholds for DGBI-related symptoms and diagnoses by country and geographic region through the mining of the RFGES database.
+The analyses have been completed, and the results have been circulated and explained to all relevant Rome V chapter committees.

+b) A new 10-country study on factors associated with the bothersomeness of symptoms, their impact on quality of life, and the decision to consult a doctor about the symptoms.
+The rationale for this project is that we need to move from purely frequency-based diagnostic criteria to criteria that more accurately reflect clinical practice.
+Some DGBI patients have infrequent (sub-diagnostic threshold) GI symptoms, but the negative effect of those symptoms is strong.
+In contrast, other patients have frequent symptoms but are less bothered by them.
+The study assesses these relationships and their association with the need to seek healthcare for GI symptoms and other factors, such as anxiety, depression, somatization, et al., in individuals meeting diagnostic criteria for IBS and FD.

-- 1) A global assessment and comparison of frequency thresholds for DGBI-related symptoms and diagnoses by country and geographic region through mining of the RFGES database.
-The analyses have been completed and the results will be circulated among and explained to all relevant Rome V chapter committees.
-This process will be completed in advance of the chapter committee meetings at DDW 2023. - 2) A new 10-country study on factors associated with the bothersomeness of symptoms, their impact on quality of life, and the decision to consult with a doctor about the symptoms.
-The questionnaire for this study is close to finalization after we complete focus groups in Australia and the US to assess the proposed questions, following which the English questionnaire will be translated into the languages of the participating countries and the survey of 2,000 in each of 10 countries will be conducted by Internet.
-We expect to complete data collection by the end of Summer 2023.
+The study questionnaire was finalized after we completed focus groups in Australia and the US to assess the proposed questions, after which the English questionnaire was translated into the languages of the participating countries, and the survey of 2,000 adults in each of 10 countries is being conducted by Internet by the RFRI.
+Data collection has been successfully completed in Argentina, Canada, China, France, Germany, Japan, Mexico, Poland, Romania, and the US, but is still pending in Brazil.

-A second study will survey 5 doctors in each of the participating countries to gain an understanding of doctors' perspectives on how symptoms of IBS, FD, and IBS+FD affect their patients and which factors are the most central to the clinical effect of symptoms.
-We hope to complete this study by the end of 2023.
+We are now analyzing the results in the 9 countries surveyed so far and expect to make the key findings available to the Rome V chapter committees, the Rome V questionnaire committee, and through publications in the GI literature in the next year or two.
+A second study will survey 5 gastroenterologists in each of the 10 participating countries to gain an understanding of doctors' perspectives on how symptoms of IBS,FD, and IBS+FD affect their patients and which factors are the most central to the clinical effects of symptoms.
+We hope to complete this study by the end of 2024.